grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ### Standard options

-Learn about [standard options][Configure standard options] that you can set for a visualization.
+Learn about [standard options][] that you can set for a visualization.

 ### Data links